 We recommend Oyster cards for overseas visitors.
 You’ll need to purchase an Oyster card and put money on it, but, generally speaking, Oyster cards are the simplest option.
 Contactless doesn’t support all foreign issued cards, and visitors may be hit with foreign transaction fees.
 They also cannot be used for child fares.
 The only real benefit of contactless is that while Oyster cards and contactless both have daily caps, contactless also has a weekly cap, which could save you money if you’re travelling regularly every day over that period.
 (Our tip: if you’re planning on travelling this much, load a 7-day travelcard onto your Oyster for similar savings).

-If you do want to make contactless payments, you’ll need a contactless-enabled credit/debit card or a mobile payment system such as Android Pay or Apple Pay.
+If you do want to make contactless payments, you’ll need a contactless-enabled credit/debit card or a mobile payment system such as Google Pay or Apple Pay.
 Make sure you touch on and off on the yellow Oyster readers, just as you would with an Oyster card.

 What are child fares on the London Underground?